 • To touch people’s heads is not recommended since this is your highest part of the body and might be seen as an insult.
 Rubbing the head of a child might be ok but only if you know the people well.

 • In temples you should always wear pants covering your knees, especially if you are a woman.
 Also, use a long sleeve shirt.
-These rules are not very applied nowadays in all temples, due to all tourists the rules been less applied but to show proper respect this is anyway recommended and in some places, you will not be able to enter if you do not fulfill these demands.
+These rules are not very applicable nowadays in all temples, due to all tourists the rules been less applied but to show proper respect this is anyway recommended and in some places, you will not be able to enter if you do not fulfill these demands.

 • Always take off your shoes when entering a temple and do not touch the holy sculptures inside or outside.
-Taking off the shoes is also something that is common when entering stores.
+Taking off shoes is also something that is common when entering stores.
 If you see shoes outside of if there is a mat in the entrance it is meant that you should take your shoes off before entering.

 Thailand Travel Guide: Top Attractions

-Thailand’s unique culture and history is one main reason that attracts people all around the world.
+Thailand’s unique culture and history are one main reason that attracts people all around the world.
 The wonderful Buddhist temples all along the country make it a famous tourist place for Buddhists at the same time Thailand has lots of natural resources that are most famous.

 The most popular top attractions in Thailand are:

 – Tarutao Marine National park: This Park is a result of Thailand’s concern about wildlife.
 Here you can find various types of Plant and animal species.
-This park is a home for many birds, snakes, and other animals.
+This park is home to many birds, snakes, and other animals.
 You can enjoy your time in this park and also come to know about nature.

 – Bangkok’s inland canals: Bangkok is one of the best top attractions in Thailand.
 In spite of recent developments, it has retained its popular canals.
 These canals are used for various water activities and floating houses are also constructed in these canals.
 These canals offer the best shopping complexes for shopping.
-This city has the Grand Palace, which is a complex filled with royal buildings, which represents the rich culture of Thailand.
+This city has the Grand Palace, which is a complex filled with royal buildings, which represent the rich culture of Thailand.
 The national museum of Bangkok preserves many artifacts from old monuments.

 – You can find more than 400 Buddhist temples in Thailand, among them the Temple of Wat Arun is most unique because of its architectural design.
 This temple is a top attraction because of the part of this temple as images that tell the story of God Buddha’s life.